Configuring Google Play API access

 In step 1, fill in the Service account details and click Create.
 The name of the service account will allow you to identify it among other service accounts you may have created.

-In step 2, click the Select a role dropdown menu and choose Project > Editor as the role.
+In step 2, click the Select a role dropdown menu and choose Basic > Editor as the role.

 In step 3, you can leave the fields blank and click Done.

-In the list of created service accounts, identify the account you have just created and click on the menu in the Actions column, then click Create key.
+In the list of created service accounts, identify the account you have just created and click on the menu in the Actions column, then click Manage keys.

 JSONand click Create.
 Save the key file in a secure location to have it available.

 Navigate back to Google Play Console > Settings > API access and click Grant access next to the created account.

 On the App permissions tab, add the applications you wish to grant access to.